microsoft/CSS-Exchange/README.md

 CollectAllLogsBasedOnDaysWorth | Boolean to determine if you collect all the logs based off day's worth or all the logs in that directory.
 Default value `$true`
 DatabaseFailoverIssue | Enables the following switches and their logs to be collected. `DAGInformation`, `DailyPerformanceLogs`, `ExchangeServerInformation`, `Experfwiz`, `HighAvailabilityLogs`, `ManagedAvailabilityLogs`, and `ServerInformation`.
 DaysWorth | The number of days to go back from today for log collection.
+Default value: 3 DisableConfigImport | Enable to not import the `ExchangeLogCollector.ps1.json` file if it exists.
-Default value: 3 ExmonLogmanName | A list of names that we want to collect for Exmon data.
+ExmonLogmanName | A list of names that we want to collect for Exmon data.
 The default name is `Exmon_Trace`.
 ExperfwizLogmanName | A list of names that we want to collect performance data logs from.
 The default names are `Exchange_Perfwiz` and `ExPerfwiz`.
 (For both styles of Experfwiz)
 ConnectivityLogs | Enables the following switches and their logs to be collected: `FrontEndConnectivityLogs`, `HubConnectivityLogs`, and `MailboxConnectivityLogs`